centrifugal/centrifugo/docs/content/server/proxy.md

 * `transport` is transport name (`websocket` or `sockjs` at moment)
 * `protocol` is a protocol type used by client (`json` or `protobuf` at moment)
 * `encoding` is a protocol encoding type used (`json` or `binary` at moment)
+* `name` is an optional name of client (this field will only be set if provided by a client on connect), Centrifugo >= 2.6.2
+* `version` is an optional version of client (this field will only be set if provided by a client on connect), Centrifugo >= 2.6.2

 Response expected: